 18 All program costs identified in this section are recovered through the SBC surcharge unless otherwise noted.
+May program cost data is preliminary.

 19 Program to date information may include changes to prior period data received from the implementation contractor based on additional review and/or reconsideration of rebate eligibility decisions made in prior periods.
 Additional information regarding such changes is available upon request.